 If you use home health care, Medicare Part A or B could cover some of the costs of treating bedsores.
 You must be under the supervision and care of a doctor, and the doctor must certify that you need intermittent skilled care or are homebound.
 Medicare might also cover bedsores if you meet the insurance company’s criteria for physical and/or occupational therapy.

-In short, yes, you can generally sue a medical facility if you or a loved one developed bedsores in their care.
+In short, yes, you can generally sue a medical facility if you or a loved one developed pressure ulcers or bedsores while in their care.
 Bedsores are a form of neglect.
-To prevent bedsores, medical staff must move a person every 15 minutes if the person cannot move on their own.
+To prevent pressure ulcers, medical staff must move a person every 15 minutes if the person cannot move on their own.

 Since pressure sores develop because you have too much pressure on one part of your body for an extended time, they are entirely preventable.
 When you develop bedsores in a hospital or any type of care facility and you have mobility and/or sensory issues, it is up to your caregivers, doctors, and nurses to move you to relieve the constant pressure on parts of your body.

 Because pressure ulcers signal neglect, you may recover compensation for the poor care you or your loved one received.
-If you lost a loved one because of pressure sores, your loved one’s estate may be able to recover damages on behalf of the decedent’s heirs.
+If you lost a loved one because of pressure sores, your loved one’s estate may be able to recover damages on behalf of the decedent’s heirs through a wrongful death claim.
 You could potentially recover two types of damages: compensatory damages and punitive damages.
 Compensatory damages can be broken into two subtypes: economic damages and non-economic damages.

 Economic damages, often referred to as special damages, have a clear monetary value.
 A court orders a defendant to pay economic damages in an attempt to make the victim whole again.
 Types of economic damages include: